dima91/pi-server/README.md

 sudo usermod -aG pi www-data           # Add pi user to www-data group (needed for owncloud)
 ```

 13. The docker compose file to run the **OwnCloud server** is placed in the folder `Docker/Owncloud`.
-To execute it automaticallu at startup, just place the *owncloud.conf* file in configuration folder of *supervisor* (e.g. `/etc/supervisor/conf.d`).
+To execute it automaticallu at startup, just place the *owncloud.conf* file in configuration folder of *supervisor* (e.g. `/etc/supervisor/conf.d`) and type `sudo supervisorctl reread && sudo supervisorctl reload`.
 [Here](https://ssi.le-piolot.fr/running-owncloud-w-ssl-in-a-raspberry-pi-docker-container/) is the oiginal guide to setup OwnCloud server.

 #### *OwnCloud insallation*